marselsotiri/hoxton-node-project-backend/README.md

 ## Lessons Learned

-While working onn this project I learned how to work in pairs and how to colaborate to make a React project work.
+While working on this project I learned how to work in pairs and how to colaborate to make a React project work.
 ## Features

 - Light/dark mode toggle